 It is important to consider the shape and size of the room or home as well as the amount of furniture and type of furniture needed.
 Here are some tips for the placement of furniture in different sizes of rooms,

-For medium average bedroom size, consider placing the bed against a wall to maximize floor space and leave enough room space for a dresser or desk and it creating a seating area if desired.
-For large size bedroom, it creates zones for different activities such as sleeping and dressing.
+For medium bedroom size, consider placing the bed against a wall to maximize floor space and leave enough room space for a dresser or desk and create a seating area if desired.
+For large size bedrooms, it creates zones for different activities such as sleeping and dressing.

 Read More: How to Choose the Perfect Wardrobe for a Small Apartment Bedroom